nrwl/nx/docs/shared/reference/project-configuration.md

 This configuration is usually not needed.
 Nx comes with reasonable defaults (imported in `nx.json`) which implement the configuration above.

+## Project Metadata

+The following properties describe the project as a whole.

 ### tags

 You can annotate your projects with `tags` as follows: